Skip to main content

 The files can be downloaded to a laptop, mobile device, or removable memory stick for electronic use – just realize if you have done this, your file is a snapshot in time, and you might want to come back to this webpage and obtain a current file in the future as modifications and updates to the data can occur at any time of the year.

-Note: Cache vans are designed for use on Type 2 or Type 1 incidents.
+Note: Cache vans are designed for large fire support.
 The contents should be unloaded at the incident base so that the trailer can return for restocking unless prior arrangements have been made with the issuing cache.

 COVID-19 NFES Items Spreadsheet.